kleinaitis/dignity-memorial-image-scraper/README.md

 ## How It Works

-1. You provide the URL of a Dignity Memorial obituary page.
+1. You provide the URL of a Dignity Memorial obituary page
-2. The tool fetches all the images linked on that page.
+2. The tool fetches all the images linked on that page
-3. It saves them to a folder called **`ObituaryPhotos`** inside your **Downloads** directory.
+3. It saves them to a folder called `ObituaryPhotos` inside your `Downloads` directory

 This makes it easy to quickly gather all the photos in one place without manually saving each image.